0xsequence/contracts-library/src/tokens/common/README.md

 ### Dependencies

-The `WithdrawControlled` contract depends on OpenZeppelin's `AccessControl` contract. `AccessControl` provides a flexible system of access control based on roles.
+The `WithdrawControlled` contract depends on OpenZeppelin's `AccessControlEnumberable` contract. `AccessControlEnumberable` provides a flexible system of access control based on roles.